faisal5170/Uplers_Exam/README.md

-Hi, I Faisal Pathan
+Hi, I am Faisal Pathan

-1. Please update connection string in appsetting.json file.
+1. Please update the connection string in the appsetting.json file.
-2. Execute Update-Database command.
+2. Execute the Update-Database command.
 3. Run Application

 Note:

-1. Here I used Repository, Command and Factory Method Pattern to achieve the task.
+1. I used Repository, Command, and Factory Method Pattern to achieve the task here.
-2. I skip Ajax crud operation to simplified process.
+2. I skip the Ajax crud operation to simplify the process.

-I also write basic test case using NUnit.
+I also write primary test cases using NUnit.